TengzhiZhuo/cs326-final-lambda/docs/milestone1.md

 ## Important Data

+UShare will implement the following datasets:

+* User login Data: Users need to log into our website, so we need to link their email addresses and passwords to their accounts.
-* The user profile, including username, a profile picture, graduation date, major, minor, and interest.
+* User profile data: including username, a profile picture, graduation date, major, minor, and interest
+* Post data: Users can post text, photos, and locations.
+Other users can comments under the posts, so we also need to have a set of data for user comments.

 ## Wireframes